DRDO Daksh

 Daksh (lit.
 'Dexterous') is an electrically powered and remotely controlled robot used for locating, handling and destroying hazardous objects safely.
 It was designed and developed by Research & Development Establishment (Engineers) in collaboration with Tata Motors, Theta Controls, Bharat Electronics, and Dynalog India.

 At a cost of ₹3.50 crore, the project was finished by May 2005 after a 30-month development period.
 Daksh costs ₹80 lakh per unit, while the carrying vehicle costs ₹25 lakh.

+Variants

+Daksh Mini

+Daksh mini is a lightweight version developed for confined space operations. it is designed for use in aircraft, trains, and buses where larger bomb dosposal robots may face mobility limitations.

+Daksh Scout

+Daksh scout is a compact reconnaissance and explosive handling robot developed for rapid deployment and surveillance operations.